-Radiya Hafiza, author of Rumaysa: A Fairytale, tells us about responses to her inspired retelling of classic stories which place a girl in hijab in the centre of the fairy tale action.
-And Hafiza describes her hopes for how her story might influence young readers, showing them that – whatever their background – they can be at the heart of any story they choose.
+Radiya Hafiza, author of Rumaysa: A Fairytale and Rumaysa: Ever After, tells us about responses to her retellings of classic stories which place a hijabi protagonist in the centre of the fairy tale action.
+Here, Radiya shares her hopes for how her story might influence young readers, showing them that whatever their background, they can be at the heart of any story they choose.

 Writing Rumaysa was a fun journey for me, as I’ve always loved fairy tales and retellings.
 It was even more fun to bring my own culture and background to the characters, twisting familiar tropes to create strong, independent girls who were saving themselves.